-- (a) that (he/she) [has a disability / has a history of a disability / is regarded as having a disability] that is unrelated to (his/her) ability to utilize and benefit from the [place of public accommodation / public service]; and - (b) that (he/she) uses adaptive devices or aids; and - (c) that (he/she) was denied the full and equal enjoyment of the goods, services, facilities, privileges, advantages, and accommodations of a [place of public accommodation / public service] because of [a disability / a history of a disability / being regarded as having a disability]; and - (d) that (he/she) was denied the full and equal enjoyment of the goods, services, facilities, privileges, advantages, and accommodations of a [place of public accommodation / public service] because of his/her use of adaptive devices or aids; and - (e) that (he/she) suffered damages.
+(a) that [he / she] [has a disability / has a history of a disability / is regarded as having a disability ] that is unrelated to <math>[his / her] ability to utilize and benefit from the educational institution; and (b) that (he/she) uses adaptive devices or aids; and (c) that (he/she) was [ excluded / expelled / limited / other ] [ while seeking admission / while enrolled as a student ] in the terms, conditions, and privileges of the institution because of [ a disability / a history of a disability / being regarded as having a disability ] that is unrelated to [ his / her ] ability to utilize and benefit from the educational institution; and (d) that (he/she) was [ excluded / expelled / limited / other ] [ while seeking admission / while enrolled as a student ] in the terms, conditions, and privileges of the institution because of [ his / her ] use of adaptive devices or aids; and (e) that [ he / she] suffered damages.

 Your verdict will be for the plaintiff if the plaintiff has proved all of those elements.

 Your verdict will be for the defendant if the plaintiff has failed to prove any one of those elements.

+Note on Use

 Particular subparagraphs may be deleted based on the facts of the case.

+Comment

+MCL 37.1402

+History

-M Civ JI 106.29A Public Accommodation - Burden of Proof - Retaliation
+M Civ JI 106.36 Educational Institution - Burden of Proof -Retaliation

+Plaintiff has the burden of proving:
-- (a) that [he / she] [opposed a violation of the Persons with Disabilities Civil Rights Act / made a charge, filed a complaint, or testified, assisted, or participated in an investigation, proceeding or hearing, under the Act]; - (b) that was known by the defendant; - (c) that defendant took an employment action adverse to the plaintiff; and - (d) that there was a causal connection between the protected activity and the adverse employment action.

-To establish a causal connection, plaintiff must demonstrate that [his / her] participation in the protected activity was a significant factor in the defendant's adverse employment action.
+(a) that [ he / she ] [ opposed a violation of the Persons with Disabilities Civil Rights Act / made a charge, filed a complaint, or testified, assisted, or participated in an investigation, proceeding or hearing, under the Act ]; (b) that was known by the defendant; (c) that defendant took an employment action adverse to the plaintiff; and (d) that there was a causal connection between the protected activity and the adverse employment action.
+To establish a causal connection, plaintiff must demonstrate that [ his / her ] participation in the protected activity was a significant factor in the defendant's adverse employment action.
 Your verdict will be for the plaintiff if the plaintiff has proved all of those elements.
 Your verdict will be for the defendant if the plaintiff has failed to prove any one of those elements.

-MCL 37.1602.
+Comment MCL 37.1602.
 Bachman v Swan Harbour Associates, 252 Mich App 400, 434 (2002), Aho v Dept of Corrections, 263 Mich App 281(2004).
+History Added July 2012.
+Amended January 2020.